samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/site-layout/README.md

 ### Shadowing

-And now, to shadow the our tokens, create a `Spacing.ts` file with the same path of the package, in our case, since we are shadowing the `@bodiles/vital-elements` package, we'll have this structure.
+And now, to shadow our tokens, create a `Spacing.ts` file with the same path of the package.
+In our case, since we are shadowing the `@bodiles/vital-elements` package, we'll have this structure.
 ```bash
 ├── shadow
 │   ├── @bodiless